'Peter Rabbit 2' helps Cineworld draw crowds after lockdown in UK

+United Kingdom'Peter Rabbit 2' helps Cineworld draw crowds after lockdown in UK

-(Reuters) -Cineworld Group Plc said on Monday its UK cinemas pulled in more people than expected after a months-long COVID-19 lockdown, helped by Sony Pictures’ animated adventure comedy “Peter Rabbit 2: The Runaway”.
+Cineworld Group Plc (CINE.L) said on Monday its UK cinemas pulled in more people than expected after a months-long COVID-19 lockdown, helped by Sony Pictures' animated adventure comedy "Peter Rabbit 2: The Runaway".

 The world's second-largest cinema chain also said more than 97% of its U.S. cinemas had resumed operations, while most of its screens in the rest of the world were expected to reopen by the end of the month.